yogi1967/MoneydancePythonScripts/index.md

 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/net_account_balances.zip">**Net Account Balances**: Puts a small 'widget' on the Home Page.
 Displays the total of selected account balances.
 NOTE: It's also a demo of how to create a true runtime Python extension and a HomePageView widget

-- <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/fix_hidden_price_date.zip">**Fix Hidden Price Date**: Allows you to trigger an auto-fix to the hidden 'price_date' field when using QuoteLoader extension.
+- <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/fix_hidden_price_date.zip">**^^Fix Hidden Price Date**: Allows you to trigger an auto-fix to the hidden 'price_date' field when using QuoteLoader extension.

-_^^Not listed on the Moneydance Manage Extensions menu^^_
+- <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/total_selected_transactions.zip">**^^Total Selected Transactions**: Allows you to select register txns and with one click show a popup sum-total of the txn amounts selected.

 ### Extension and Scripts formats (*.mxt and *.py format) - Very latest (unsigned) builds
 -  <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/extract_data.zip">**extract_data**: Extract data to screen/csv.
 Options include: Investments, Reminders, Account txns, Investment txns, Currency History; attachments.
 This is a consolidation of all prior extract scripts in one, including: